Gunfuboy/BART/README.md

     <img src="Photos\BART_Logo.jpg" width = "50%" height = "50%">
 </p>

-*NOTE: The intent of this repo is to keep an archive of the BART project for public references, as the program itself has been developed internally and is property of Royal Bank of Canada (RBC).
+*NOTE: The intent of this repo is to keep an archive of the BART project for public references, as the program itself has been developed internally and is now property of Royal Bank of Canada (RBC).
 To that end, NO ACTUAL CODE is shown in this repo, and this README will be the main article that describes the project and its current progress.

 # Description